datopian/aircan/README.md

-## Examples - Understanding tjhe concept of a DAG
+## Examples - Understanding the concept of a DAG

 ### Example 1: CSV to JSON